-Learning with middle school age student might require a shift in thinking and planning for the home teacher, but it can also be the start of a new dynamic in your homeschooling relationship.
-Most middle school students respond well when we act in ways that show respect for their individuality, and also give them choices and some control over their learning.
-Considering some of the following middle school motivators can help:
+Learning with a middle school age student might require a shift in thinking and planning for the home teacher, but it can also be the start of a new dynamic in your homeschooling relationship.
+Most middle school students respond well when we act in ways that show respect for their individuality, which also gives them choices and some control over their learning.
+Consider some of the following middle school motivators.

-Be sure your child has ample time each week to express themselves, whether it be through writing, music, art, or another creative outlet.
+Expression and privacy: Be sure your child has ample time each week to express her or himself, whether it be through writing, music, art, or another creative outlet.
 Try not to always ask to see what they are writing or creating, and give them the space to create privately.
 Most teenagers have thoughts and ideas that they want to keep only to themselves.
 They may need to spend time in solitude occasionally.
 It is important to create a safe environment for your child to journal, create, or simply take a walk alone if they need to.
-If you give them this space and reasonable expectation of privacy, then they may feel more open to share at a different time.
+If you give them this space and reasonable expectation of privacy, they may feel more open to share at a different time.

 The parent-child relationship is changing, but it’s still as important as ever.
 Be sure to balance the serious tasks of education and motivation with regular “time out” together that feels good to both of you.
 If you are struggling with finding that balance, schedule some time together without an agenda.
 Casual activities that leave open space for conversation are good: Go for a hike, take a drive somewhere that interests both of you, or have lunch together at a cafe.
 It doesn’t need to be complicated, and it doesn’t need to accomplish anything other than giving you both a break from the dynamic where the parent is trying to motivate the child.
 Let go of expectations and enjoy each other.